SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-web-part-zone-snippet-in-sharepoint.md

 12. Replace the **<div>** where `class="DefaultContentBlock"` with your own specific content.

-13. If you want to prepopulate the zone with Web Parts—for example, if the zone will restrict content authors to modifying only existing Web Parts and not adding new ones—insert web part snippets where the **<!--DC … -->** tag appears.
+13. If you want to prepopulate the zone with Web Parts—for example, if the zone will restrict content authors to modifying only existing web parts and not adding new ones—insert web part snippets where the **<!--DC … -->** tag appears.

 14. Save the page, and then refresh the server-side preview in Design Manager to make sure the page appears as expected.